 The detective role

-Are you suited to life as a neighbourhood police officer?
+Are you suited to life as a detective?

 Working hours – This won’t be a typical nine to five job.
 Detectives work a varied shift pattern, covering weekends, Bank Holidays, evenings and nights.
 These working hours can have an impact on your social and personal life but at the same time they can offer flexibility to do the things you want to do.